DOD-101/igneous-md/README.md

 - [ ] Write tests

-- [x] Add default css / examples

-- [x] Add syntax highlighting

-- [x] Move from `fetch` to websockets

-- [x] Export HTML

-- [x] Add docs
+- [ ] Add optional support for [markdown highlight notes](https://github.com/orgs/community/discussions/16925)

+- [ ] Make the viewer be able to re-attach to the server

+- [ ] Introduce proper hot-reloading for the config

+- [ ] Optimize performance

 ## Usage

 ```
-igneous-md --path path/to/file.md
+igneous-md path/to/file.md
 ```

 For more information see [docs.md](./docs.md)

-## How does it work?

-Igneous-md works by running a lightweight server in the background, to which any number of clients may connect to.
-This means you can view your markdown in the provided viewer, or if you prefer in the browser.
+## A markdown viewer Framework?

+Yes.
+It's simpler than it sounds.

+Since igneous-md works by using a server in the background and then communicates with the built-in viewer, as well as the browser, using https and websockets anyone could use this to write their own viewer.

+The benefits of this being you would receive all of the hot-reloading and conversion from md to html for free, while having full freedom to implement their viewer however they would like.

+The only real limitation on this is what the websocket json-protocol is written to support.
+(PRs welcome)

+This aspect of igneous-md is still WIP, but if you already want to get started check out [`./crates/igneous-md/src/handlers/ws.rs`](./crates/igneous-md/src/handlers/ws.rs) and have a look at is possible right now.

+If you want to only use igneous-md for this be sure to disable the `viewer` cargo feature.

 ## Attribution